sulfierry/MolecularModeling/FreeEnergyLandscape/gmx_compare/src/README.md

 ### Probability Normalization

-To ensure accurate energy calculation, the probability densities are normalized so they sum to one across the configurational space:
+To ensure accurate energy calculation, the probability densities are normalized over the entire range of possible values, ensuring they sum to one across the configurational space:

 $$
 \int_{-\infty}^{\infty} \hat{f}(x) \, dx = 1